gohugoio/hugo/content/en/content-management/multilingual.md

 ### Localizing permalinks

-Because paths and filenames are used to handle linking, all translated pages will share the same URL (apart from the language subdirectory).
+Because paths and file names are used to handle linking, all translated pages will share the same URL (apart from the language subdirectory).

 To localize URLs: